ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract.md

 Congratulations, your smart contract is now deployed to Obscuro Testnet!

+> **Be prepared to redeploy your smart contract to Obscuro Testnet often.
+The Testnet is likely to be restarted without warning!** As Testnet matures and new features are added it will become more and more stable, but in the early days do expect some turbulence.

 Because Obscuro provides full privacy, the details of your transaction are encrypted and only visible to you, as the holder of your wallet's private key.

 Now head over to the [ObscuroScan page](./obscuroscan.md) to see how you can view the transaction details.